Growmies/json-to-table/README.md

-json-to-table converts an array of Javascript objects into a table format.

-The column headers are all the possible "leaves" of the javascript objects.
+#IMPORTANT NOTE
+See the CHANGELOG for explaination of v3 vs v4.

 ##Install
 ```
 npm install json-to-table
 ```

+##Info
+json-to-table converts an array of Javascript objects into a table format.

+The column headers are all the possible "leaves" of the javascript objects.

 ##Usage
 ```Javascript